-Coordinating Committee for review and recommendation to the Authority.
+Existing Measure C GMP New Measure J GMP Coordinating Committee for review and recommendation to the Authority.
 In the event that an intersection(s) exceeds the applicable Traffic Service standard, the Authority shall, jointly with local jurisdictions, establish appropriate mitigation measures or determine that a given intersection is subject to a finding of special circumstances.
 Any intersection that presently exceeds the Traffic Service standard and which will be brought into compliance in the most current Five Year Capital Improvement Program (see section 7) shall be considered to be in compliance with the applicable standard.
 The Authority, jointly, with affected local jurisdictions, shall determine and periodically review the application of Traffic Service Standards on routes of regional significance.
 The review will take into account traffic originating outside of the county or jurisdiction, and environmental and financial considerations.
 Local jurisdictions, through the forum provided by the Authority, shall jointly determine the appropriate measures and programs for mitigation of regional traffic impacts.
-(See Section 7)

-Capital projects necessary to meet and/or maintain the Traffic Service standards are to be included in the required Five Year Capital Improvement Program. (see Section 8)

-[not included in Measure J]

-Adopt Performance Standards, maintained through capital projects, for the following items, based on local criteria:
+(See Section 7) Capital projects necessary to meet and/or maintain the Traffic Service standards are to be included in the required Five Year Capital Improvement Program. (see Section 8) Adopt Performance Standards, maintained [not included in Measure J] through capital projects, for the following items, based on local criteria: a. fire b. police c. parks d. sanitary facilities e. water f. flood control Jurisdictions may have already adopted performance standards for some or all of these items.

-- a. fire

-- b. police

-- c. parks

-- d. sanitary facilities

-- e. water

-- f. flood control

-Jurisdictions may have already adopted performance standards for some or all of these items.

 Performance standards shall be adopted for inclusion in each local jurisdiction's General Plan.
 Each jurisdiction shall comply with the adopted standards.
 The Performance Standards should take into account fiscal constraints, and how the standards are to be applied in each jurisdiction's development review process.
 To ensure the continued applicability of these standards, each jurisdiction may annually review and modify their adopted standards, in consultation with special districts where appropriate, and provide an opportunity for public comment.